Forest - Kindness and Killing

 His children and wives run away from him.

-The next night his eldest wife comes to me.
+The next night she comes to me, her face bruised.

-“Mourn the deaths of your enemies and your food quietly, in your own silence.”
+Then mourn the deaths of your enemies and your food quietly, in your own silence.

 The battle with my uncle is, as elder mother says, “great work.”